 Depression And Addiction

-Addiction and depression may seem like two related yet separate conditions that cross paths often as a case of coincidence rather than as a part of high statistical likelihood.
-Yet in truth, depression and substance abuse are common comorbidities, bedside fellows in many cases of both depression and addiction.
-It can be a little challenging to determine which really came first – and it’s usually a matter of circumstance, different from individual to individual.
+Addiction and depression may seem like two related yet separate conditions that often cross paths as a case of coincidence rather than as a part of high statistical likelihood.
+Yet, depression and substance abuse are common comorbidities, bedside fellows in many cases of depression and addiction.
+It can be a little challenging to determine which came first – and it’s usually a matter of circumstance, different from individual to individual.

 Here’s what you need to know about the link between depression and addiction.